 Speech pathologists evaluate and treat individuals who have language and speech disorders, such as stuttering or communication problems due to illness or injury.
 Professional speech pathologists often utilize an assistant to help with the everyday duties needed to treat a patient.
 Individuals who want to pursue a career as a speech pathologist may begin by earning a speech pathology certificate and working as a speech pathology assistant.
 Becoming a full speech pathologist requires completion of a graduate degree program, as well as state certification.
-Prospective students must hold a bachelor's degree in a related field, submit standardized test scores, as well as transcripts and letters of recommendation for a graduate certificate.
 Speech pathologist certification requires a master's degree.
 Additionally, lab work and fieldwork are required for certification.

 Certificate in Speech Pathology